 The Wonder of the World is one of the most anticipated destinations for the different tourists who visit Peru.
 We all know how incredible and surprising the views of the attraction can be, but where is Machu Picchu located?
 The truth is that the beautiful Machu Picchu is located within a quite particular geographical area.
 Its location is precisely one of the reasons why this architectural marvel stands out even more.
-And together with the experts from Machu Travel Peru, we prepared an article where we explain in-depth where Machu Picchu is located.
+And Machu Picchu is located in which country?
+It will sound obvious, but it is in Peru, the Andean country.
+That is why together with the experts from Machu Travel Peru, we prepared an article where we explain in-depth where Machu Picchu is located.
 Join us to discover the rugged region that is home to one of the modern wonders of the world.

-Everything about where is Machu Picchu located and its main characteristics.
+Everything about where is Machu Picchu located and its main characteristics

 - Its location makes the climate much milder and more tropical.
 Machu Picchu is one of the most visited tourist attractions in Latin America and that is why most people decide to visit Peru.

 - The ruins themselves have a prominent view of two surrounding valleys.
 Its water supply comes from nearby natural springs and it had enough surrounding land and terraces to grow food and supply food to the local population when Machu Picchu was inhabited.